 It seems competition is influencing more customized experiences with personal touches during destination site visits.
-While “dates, rates and space” will always be the bottom line in terms of accomodations, destinations are working to highlight other experiences and amentities that will make events memorable for attendees.
+While “dates, rates and space” will always be the bottom line in terms of accommodations, destinations are working to highlight other experiences and amenities that will make events memorable for attendees.

 Our Richmond Region Tourism team takes pride in creating exciting and efficient experiences for planners.
 Our award-winning culinary community, incredible hotel partners and meeting spaces make Richmond a great place to live, work and meet.
 We love highlighting the unique attributes of our city.
 We would love to have you and your attendees here as our guest.

 I am thankful for the engaging conversations during the NCBMP conference this year.
 What trends are you seeing?
 Please email me at firstname.lastname@example.org.